 It all began with one student.

-At 25, Howard Guinness heard God ask him to put his medical studies on hold, leave his home and friends in Oxford and sail across turbulent waters for the sake of reaching out to university students in Canada.
+At 25, Howard Guinness followed God’s call to put his medical studies on hold, leave his home and friends in Oxford and sail across turbulent waters for the sake of reaching out to university students in Canada.

 It would have been easier for Howard to say no. To stay where he was comfortable.
 But he said yes.
 And with the help of a few friends, he raised funds for a one-way ticket to Canada.

 Through it all, they pursued Jesus with unwavering conviction.
-And because of the risky obedience that Howard and countless others have shown through the years, we can continue their work today, helping thousands of Canadian students hear God’s call.
+And because of the risky obedience that Howard and countless others have shown through the years, we can continue their work today, helping thousands of students across Canada hear God’s call.
 Almost 90 years later, they’re still saying yes.

 Building a Legacy